Articles , Glossary

 Based on their functions, icons can be classified as:

 • clarifying icons aimed at explanation, visual markers explaining particular features or marking out categories of content.
-They may be not the layout elements of direct interaction; also, they are often found in combination with copy supporting their meaning.
+They may not be the layout elements of direct interaction; also, they are often found in combination with copy supporting their meaning.

 • app icons: interactive brand signs that present the application on different platforms supporting the original identity of the digital product.